AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 The early Christian church almost, if not quite, universally believed that Christ made proclamation of the Gospel to the dead in Hades.

-Says Huidekoper; \"In the Second and Third Centuries every branch and division of Christians believed that Christ preached to the departed.\"[^148]
+Says Huidekoper; "In the Second and Third Centuries every branch and division of Christians believed that Christ preached to the departed."[^148]

 Dietelmaier declares[^149] this doctrine was believed by all Christians.
 Of course, if souls were placed where their doom was irretrievable salvation would not be offered to them; whence it follows that the early Christians believed in post-mortem probation.

-Allin says that \"some writers teach that the apostles also preached in Hades.
+Allin says that "some writers teach that the apostles also preached in Hades.
 Some say that the Blessed Virgin did the same.
-Some even say that Simeon went before Christ to Hades.\"
+Some even say that Simeon went before Christ to Hades."

 All these testimonies go to show that the earliest of the fathers did not regard the grave as the deadline which the love of God could not cross, but that the door of mercy is open hereafter as here.

-\"The Platonic doctrine of a separate state, where the spirits of the departed are purified, and on which the later doctrine of purgatory was founded, was approved by all the expositors of Christianity who were of the Alexandrian school, as was the custom of performing religious services at the tombs of the dead.
-Nor was there much difference between them and Tertullian in these particulars.\"
+"The Platonic doctrine of a separate state, where the spirits of the departed are purified, and on which the later doctrine of purgatory was founded, was approved by all the expositors of Christianity who were of the Alexandrian school, as was the custom of performing religious services at the tombs of the dead.
+Nor was there much difference between them and Tertullian in these particulars."

 In the early ages of the church great stress was laid on 1 Peter 3:19:
 "He (Christ) went and preached unto the spirits in prison."
-That this doctrine was prevalent as late as Augustine\'s day is evident from the fact that the doctrine is anathematized in his list of heresies --- number 79.
+That this doctrine was prevalent as late as Augustine's day is evident from the fact that the doctrine is anathematized in his list of heresies --- number 79.
 And even as late as the Ninth Century it was condemned by Pope Boniface VI.
 It was believed that our Lord not only proclaimed his